Whalefishin/MFG_NF/README.md

 #### Crowd Motion

-Implicitly, there is an obstacle sitting at the origin in the middle.
+We wish to transport the top distribution to the bottom location while avoiding an obstacle located in the middle.

 | 2D  | 10D | 50D | 100D |
 | ------------- | ------------- | ------------- | ------------- |